Bego02/MBHSeg25/README.md

 ### Model Details

 #### 1.Input:
-    MICCAI25 training and validaton set is used
+   - MICCAI25 training and validaton set is used

 #### 2.Models Used:
-    **ResEncXL** variation of nnUNet models is utilized: trained using a 5-fold cross-validation approach.
+   - **ResEncXL** variation of nnUNet models is utilized:
+   - Trained using a 5-fold cross-validation approach.

 ### Postprocessing Steps